Skip to main content

 Colorado Space Institute Pathways and ACC Connections

-The overall goal of the Colorado Space Institute at ACC is to offer stackable micro-credentials that lead to certifications, associate and bachelor's degrees to prepare learners for ground-based space careers in space data analytics, space operations, space manufacturing, and space business.
-Each pathway will include a variety of courses that align with the topic and ground-based space careers, for example:
+The overall goal of the Colorado Space Institute at ACC is to offer stackable micro-credentials that lead to certifications, associate, and bachelor's degrees to prepare learners for ground-based space careers.
+Learners will have the opportunity to engage with interdisciplinary combination of courses that will provide the technical and professionals skills needed to thrive in the aerospace industry.
+Some courses may include: print reading, Computer Aided Design (CAD), business, technical writing, Python programming, and data ethics

 In addition, the Colorado Space Institute at ACC will design and support the integration of space-related content into courses offered across all departments and disciplines offered at ACC.